 You find the blog post here.

-What is special with the ZIIP device is that it offers two programs that are especially good in reducing acne.
+What is special about the ZIIP device is that it offers a program that is especially good in reducing acne.

-And secondly, their lymph and lift program that helps with the lymphatic drainage.
-On top of that, this device offers many more treatment options that will be beneficial for your skin.
+Ziip also has a program that specializes in lymphatic drainage.
+And many more treatment options that will be beneficial for your skin.

 So these are my secrets on how to shrink a cystic pimple fast and effectively.
 There are other tips and home remedies out there promising to help treat cystic acne.
 Such as putting ice cubes (in a cloth) on the pimple, teabags, etc. For me personally, none of these has helped even a tiny bit.
 And I have tried all of them.
 Instead, they have done the situation worse.